Totonyus/ydl_api_ng/doc/111_Website_configuration.md

 You can define parameters for given websites.

-`_playlist_indicators` is used to know if the URL is a playlist : it's useful to avoid long-running download simulation.
+`_playlist_indicators` is used to know if the URL is a playlist : it's useful in case `yt-dlp` fails to detect the url is a playlist

 ```
 # Every host matching this site